writefreely/documentation/writer/federation.md

 ## Following your blog

-To follow your blog, open Mastodon and search for the fediverse handle in your settings page.
-Click follow and you'll start seeing future posts in your timeline, where you can favorite or boost them to your followers.
+To follow your blog, open Mastodon, Pleroma, or your other favorite ActivityPub-powered platform, and search for the fediverse handle from your settings page. (**Note**: you can also search for the blog URL, instead of the handle.)
+Finally, click the "Follow" button.
+This will make sure you receive future posts in your timeline, where you can then favorite or boost them to your followers.

 ## Note about changing your username

-If you change your username, a new fediverse handle will be created.
-The previous fediverse handle will stop being updated.
-Anyone who was following your previous fediverse handle will not automatically be following the new one.
-This means they will have to follow the new handle in order to receive your most recent posts.
+If you change your username, a new fediverse handle will be created, and the previous fediverse handle will stop receiving new posts.
+Anyone who was following your previous fediverse handle will have to follow the new one in order to receive your most recent posts.

 ## Demo